Vikash8956/AI-Research-Agents1/README.md

   <img src="client/src/image no.02.png" alt="ResearchAI Banner" width="100%">
 </p>

-The Dashboard is the central workspace of the AI Research Agent platform, designed to provide users with a comprehensive overview of their research activities, AI usage, reports, and productivity metrics in a single interface.
-It serves as the primary control center where users can monitor research progress, analyze performance, manage documents, and quickly access essential research tools.
+The Dashboard is the central workspace of the AI Research Agent platform, designed to provide users with a comprehensive overview of their research activities AI usage, reports and productivity metrics in a single interface.
+It serves as the primary control center where users can monitor research progress analyze performance manage documents and quickly access essential research tools.

 ### 🖥 Dashboard Layout

-The dashboard is divided into multiple sections, each designed to provide specific information while maintaining a clean and organized interface.
+The dashboard is divided into multiple sections each designed to provide specific information while maintaining a clean and organized interface.

 ### 📌 Sidebar Navigation